 Work Injury or Just Another Day on the Job?
 By Matthew W. Slater We all know that the demands of our jobs can take a toll on our bodies, particularly for workers with a job that is physically demanding or involves performing repetitious tasks.
 How often do you come home after a long day at work with complaints of back, neck, knee or hand...

 Workers’ Compensation: A Workers’ Right that Warrants Protection By Marianne Henry Saylor Early in the 20th century, many states enacted legislation making it easier for workers injured at work to receive compensation while disabled from work injuries.
 Workers were no longer required to prove negligence in civil court in order to receive compensation for work injuries.
 The Pennsylvania Workers’ Compensation Act created an...

-Restraints on Workers’ Compensation Statute Invalidated By: Alaine S. Williams There has been increasing movement on a national basis to reduce workers’ compensation benefits in various ways.
-These have taken the form of, for example, reductions in benefits, exclusions of certain conditions from coverage, more stringent reporting requirements, reduced eligibility periods, and – the most draconian – authorization for employers to...
+Restraints on Workers’ Compensation Statute Invalidated By Alaine S. Williams There has been increasing movement on a national basis to reduce workers’ compensation benefits in various ways.
+These have taken the form of, for example, reductions in benefits, exclusions of certain conditions from coverage, more stringent reporting requirements, reduced eligibility periods, and – the most draconian – authorization for employers to opt-out...

 1845 Walnut Street - 24th Floor - Philadelphia, PA 19103 - (215) 656-3600

 212 Locust Street - Suite 601 - Harrisburg, PA 17101 - (717) 221-1000

 101 Windsor Avenue - Haddonfield, NJ 08033 - (856) 616-0606

 801 Old York Road - Suite 313 - Noble Plaza - Jenkintown, PA 19046 - (215) 884-7352